VolumeGraphics/havocompare/README.md

         - DeleteRowByNumber: 0
         # Deletes rows having any element matching the given regex (may delete different lines in nom / act!
         - DeleteRowByRegex: "Vertex_Count"
+        # Deletes the cell (column, row) by setting the value to 'DELETED'
+        - DeleteCellByNumber:
+            column: 0
+            row: 0
+        # Deletes the cell (column name, row) by setting the value to 'DELETED'.
+This needs `ExtractHeaders`
+        - DeleteCellByName:
+            column: "Column to delete"
+            row: 0
 ```

 #### Image comparison